Last updated 11 March 2022

 What type of support is available through social care?

 Your local authority is responsible for managing social care services in your area.
-Councils may provide some services themselves, or they may buy services from care providers to meet the needs of their residents.
+Councils may provide some services themselves, or they may buy services from care providers to meet the needs of their community.

 Local services can include: